-Whilst Disney’s Epcot does not have any traditional roller coasters, what it does have is some very innovative rides which will entertain all the family – and may even get the adrenaline seekers out there interested.
+Whilst Disney’s Epcot does not have any traditional roller coasters, it does have some very innovative rides which will entertain all the family.
+Some of the Epcot rides may even get the adrenaline seekers out there interested.

 Epcot Test Track

 Epcot Test Track is a very popular Disney World ride – and rightly so!
-The idea is that guests board a ‘Test’ Car to be put through it’s paces on a track.
+The idea is that guests board a ‘Test’ Car to be put through its paces on a track.

 If you want to cut down time spent waiting in line make sure that you get a Fast Pass for Test Track.
 There is also a Single Rider Line.

 For more details go to Epcot Test Track